Duxter7/GA-English-Notes/IT English 5 (B1).md

 When I was learning English before I made a lot of mistakes because I hadn't studied the grammar

-When I went fishing I had gotten up early =
+When I went fishing I had gotten up early = I got up early and then I went fishing

+When I started work with foreign employees